schubmat/DecisionCapture/README.md

 * Decisions regarding the user experience – e.g., revise the strategy for the user experience.
 * Decisions regarding the team prganisation – e.g., changes of roles, staff reshuffling, or similar.
 * Decisions on software development process – e.g., restructure the sprint based on the outcome of the retrospective

+The list has been deduced on the basis of existing literature as well as student and industry studies we conducted.
+Precisely because there were decisions that we could not classify, the list does not claim to be complete.
+Nevertheless, the absolute majority of decisions recorded in our studies are represented by the above list.

 <h2><a name="decision-templates">Decision capture example templates</a></h2>